Background pattern

 Use in elderly patients

-If you have a kidney and/or liver disease, your doctor may prescribe a lower dose than usual.
+If you have kidney and/or liver disease, your doctor may prescribe a lower dose than usual.
 If so, take the exact dose prescribed by your doctor.

-At high doses, symptoms of drowsiness, chest pain, palpitations, loss of consciousness, seizures (mainly in children), weakness, and dizziness, blood in the urine, low potassium levels in the blood, chills, and breathing difficulties have been reported.
+At high doses, symptoms of drowsiness, chest pain, palpitations, loss of consciousness, convulsions (mainly in children), weakness, and dizziness, blood in the urine, low potassium levels in the blood, chills, and breathing difficulties have been reported.

 In case of ingestion of significant amounts, activated charcoal should be administered.
-Gastric emptying will be considered if significant amounts have been ingested and within 60 minutes of ingestion.
+Stomach emptying will be considered if significant amounts have been ingested and within 60 minutes following ingestion.

-If you forget to takeIbuprofeno (Arginina) Normon
+If you forget to takeIbuprofen (Arginine) Normon

-Do not take a double dose to compensate for the missed dose.
+Do not take a double dose to make up for forgotten doses.

-If you forget to take your dose, take it as soon as you remember.
-However, if the next scheduled dose is almost due, skip the missed dose and take the next dose at its usual time.
+If you forget to take your corresponding dose, take it as soon as you remember.
+However, if the time for the next dose is near, skip the forgotten dose and take the next dose at the usual time.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible adverse effects

-The incidence of side effects is lower in short-term treatments and if the daily dose is below the maximum recommended dose.
+The incidence of adverse effects is lower in short treatments and if the daily dose is below the maximum recommended dose.

-The following side effects have been observed:
+The following adverse effects have been observed:

 Infections and infestations